Best Copy Trading Platforms in the UAE for 2026 Compared

 IC Markets - Best for advanced traders and low-cost execution

-IC Markets is a low-cost forex and CFD broker designed for advanced traders, particularly those using algorithmic strategies and copy trading tools.
+IC Markets is a low-cost CFD and forex broker designed for advanced traders, particularly those using algorithmic strategies and copy trading tools.
 In the UAE, it is popular for its raw spreads from 0.0 pips, fast execution, and strong support for MetaTrader, cTrader, and TradingView.

 Key information at a glance